NullVoxPopuli/react-vs-ember/event-handling/README.md

 such that any changes to the content of the text box will be represented in the component's internal state via an action.

-TODO: flesh out, add details
-- two ways to handle events in ember, depending on the situation
-- one way in react

 ## React

 ```html